mac-comp127-f25/exercise-emoji-vacation-Gabucho914/SELF_EVALUATION.md

 sentence or two in response to each question is plenty.

 **What did you miss?
 What did you wish you did better?**
+I don't think I missed anything.
+I wish I could position my trees in a more aesthitic manner.

 **What challenges did you face, and how did you overcome them?**
+I faced challenegs in positioning the family.
+I overcame this by going to preceptor hours.

 **What is something that was interesting or exciting, or a lesson you learned from this experience that you want to remember?**
+I love how instead of exiting everytime, we made a slideshow of changes.
+I want to remember all the callbacks that were made here and how I actually got the class to appear on the screen.